tytydraco/yessleep/out/I_took_my_family_to_a_water_park_It_ruined_our_lives.md

 “Well go check it.
 Be careful, too.”

 I felt my way along a bulldozer, close enough now, and stuck my head past the edge.
 The scene made my knees buckle.
+I couldn’t comprehend what I was looking at.

 Dead, and covered in hacks and slash marks, was a python.
 Never mind a snake, it was the largest animal I’d even seen up close, long as a school bus, longer even, stretched out.
 Despite its size, it looked thin, as if it hadn’t eaten in weeks.